 Disclose an Invention

-OTD welcomes all UT Southwestern faculty members, researchers, clinicians, and students to disclose their inventions using the Intellectual Property Questionnaire.
+The Office for Technology Development (OTD) welcomes all UT Southwestern faculty members, researchers, clinicians and students to disclose their inventions using the Intellectual Property Questionnaire.
 An invention may be a useful method, device, process, algorithm, tangible material, or an improvement to an existing product.
 Please note the review process outlined below for guidance and contact our department should you have any questions.

 Steps to Disclose an Invention

 - Contributor(s) to submit the completed and signed Intellectual Property Questionnaire Form to email@example.com.